Struggling With Crow Pose? 9 Moves to Help You Finally Nail It

 Now Fly Into Crow Pose

 Ready for the real deal?
-If the above nine poses and exercises have been comfortably a part of your practice for a while and you feel solid in them, it's time to attempt Crow pose.
+If the above poses and exercises have been comfortably a part of your practice for a while and you feel solid in them, it's time to attempt crow pose.
 Here's how to do it:

 1. Begin in a low squat.
 Place your hands on the ground shoulder-width apart with fingers spread wide.
 Have your feet wider than your shoulders.

 2. Come up to your tiptoes.
-If this isn't comfortable, try to put your feet on a blanket or on a block.
+If this isn’t comfortable, try to put your feet on a folded blanket or a block.
 Snuggle your knees in toward your rib cage.

-3. Shift forward, bringing your shoulders over the creases of the wrist.
-Squeeze your knees into the upper triceps.
+3. Shift forward, bringing your shoulders over the creases of the wrists.
+Squeeze your knees into your upper triceps.

-4. Draw one foot away from the floor squeeze heel to glute.
+4. Draw one foot away from the floor.

-5. Try lifting the other foot off the floor and bring the big toes together.
+5. Try lifting the other foot off the floor and bringing the big toes together.

 6. Keep your neck neutral and breathe calmly and deeply.